-Options For Split-Testing: I imagine there’d be significant room for conversion improvement (and, therefore, a better Capterra ROI) by tailoring this page specifically to employee engagement surveys.
+Options For Split-Testing: We imagine there’d be significant room for conversion improvement (and, therefore, a better Capterra ROI) by tailoring this page specifically to employee engagement surveys.
 Getting rid of the header menu and making other changes could come later – this page needs to focus on its target audience first.

 Landing Page Link: https://www.hrcloud.com/products/workmates-employee-engagement-software?utm_campaign=Capterra&utm_source=Capterra&utm_medium=Display

-Summary: I like this page – it’s fun, creative, benefits-led and communicates a lot of information.
+Summary: We like this page – it’s fun, creative, benefits-led and communicates a lot of information.
 Good use of bolded text in paragraphs too – most people scan through web content these days so having quickly identifiable summaries is helpful.

-Options For Split-Testing: The two things I’d test first would be: (1) trimming away distracting elements such as the header menu, and (2) Making the demo request button more prominent and possible repeating it elsewhere in the middle of the page.
+Options For Split-Testing: The two things we’d test first would be: (1) trimming away distracting elements such as the header menu, and (2) Making the demo request button more prominent and possible repeating it elsewhere in the middle of the page.
 With such a creative page design, the button seems to go a little missing which may cost in reduced conversion.

 Landing Page Link: https://engagedly.com/?nab=1&utm_referrer=https%3A%2F%2Fwww.capterra.com%2F